 - This dumpling soup is loaded with flavor and is the perfect way to warm your belly fast

 This list of ingredients is needed to make your Asian dumpling soup.
 Gather them up and get started!

-How To Make Instant Pot Chinese Dumpling Soup
+How to Make Instant Pot Chicken Dumpling Soup

 Follow these steps to make this an easy dumpling soup in your Instant Pot.

 Step 1: Add Broth and Spices and Sauce.

 Place your chicken stock or broth, spices, and soy sauce into the Instant Pot.

 Step 2: Pressure Cook Your Chinese Broth

 Close your Instant Pot Lid and set the pressure cook button for 0 minutes.
 Once the pot beeps perform a quick release of the pressure.